Yui Horie: 1997–1999: Early career

-Whilst still training and under the representation of Arts Vision, Horie was able to make her voice actor debut in the 1997 Sega Saturn game, Voice Fantasia: Ushinawareta Voice Power.
+Whilst still training and under the representation of Arts Vision, Horie made her voice acting debut in the 1997 Sega Saturn game, Voice Fantasia: Ushinawareta Voice Power.
 Her first leading role was in the 1998 anime Kurogane Communication, of which she sang the theme songs, "My best friend" and "Dear Mama".
 These two songs were released as Horie's first single under the Pony Canyon music label.
 In 1999, with the increasing number of eroge and visual novels being adapted to anime, Horie was able to win a major role as Multi, a robotic girl, in the romantic anime To Heart.

 2000–2003: Growing success

 The following year, Horie succeeded in auditioning for the lead female role of the TV anime adaptation of the shōnen manga comedy Love Hina, as Naru Narusegawa.
 Love Hina was a huge hit, with sales of over one million DVDs.
 The high popularity at the time lead to Lycos Japan using the anime to advertise its search engine and other services, with narration from Horie.
 This was to be her first CM.
 The ascending popularity of Love Hina spawned a lucrative franchise of OVAs, Drama CDs and games, of which Horie reprised the star role.